ygfalcon/Solsniper-zero/README.md

    - `EVENT_BUS_URL` – optional websocket endpoint of an external event bus.
      When set, depth updates are forwarded using the topic `depth_update`.
      The same value can be provided via `event_bus_url` in your config.
+   - `--config <path>` – load these options from the given configuration file.
 3. **Route transactions through the service**
    Python code signs transactions locally and forwards them via ``depth_client.submit_signed_tx`` or an ``EventExecutor`` from